Everything you need to know about laser cataract surgery in Houston

 Comparing traditional cataract surgery & laser cataract surgery benefits

 When considering either kind of cataract surgery, one of the main questions we hear is, “Is cataract surgery safe?”
 The answer is yes — both traditional and laser cataract surgery in Houston are safe and effective at improving your vision.
-So long as you know how to choose a cataract surgeon with experience, such as those found at Eye Center of Texas, yours will be one of the many positive cataract surgery in Houston reviews.
+So long as you know how to choose a cataract surgeon with experience, such as those found at Eye Center of Texas, yours will be one of the many positive cataract surgeries in Houston reviews.

 That said, studies have shown additional slight differences in the two surgeries that can, on a patient by patient basis, create benefits of choosing one surgery over the other.
 These include: